Pax1601/DCSOlympus/docs/user_guide.md

 The meaning of all the options is also explained by moving your mouse cursor on the info icon.

 In Expert mode, users are also capable of starting the Olympus client and server directly from the Manager.
 This is convenient if you have multiple installations.
 Once a client/server instance is running, the Manager allows you to monitor its state directly from the Expert view.

+## Updating Olympus

+The Manager allows you to update Olympus automatically.
+When the Manager is started, it checks if a new version is available.
+If that is the case, you will be given the option to automatically update Olympus.
+The new package will be downloaded and installed without requiring any inputs from the user.

+The Manager will be closed and reopened after the process is completed.
+Once this is done, you will presented with a warning: just like installing Olympus will not automatically add it to your DCS instance, updating it will not update it in your DCS instance.
+By clicking on "Accept", all your Olympus instances will be automatically updated.

 ## Logging into Olympus